eesmer/CyberSecurity-Glossary/security-policies.md

 To ensure sustainability, these checks should ideally be performed **centrally or remotely**.
 Updates applied through package managers (such as `apt`, `yum`, or `dnf`) have a **direct impact on both system security and stability**.
 In critical systems, **controlled and manual updates** are often preferred over fully automated updates.

+- ### Virtual Patching
+In some cases, system updates cannot be applied immediately.
+This is especially true in Linux server environments, where the diversity of distributions and applications makes it difficult to implement a practical and consistent update strategy.
+While OS-level updates in Windows environments tend to be more unified, updates for services or applications running on top of the OS must still be planned separately.
+This often prevents end-to-end updates from being applied.

+In practice:
+- The **OS** might be patchable, but the **application** may not yet be supported by the vendor.
+- The **application** might be ready for patching, but it could be incompatible with a newer OS version.

+A successful patching process requires that both OS and application layers align in terms of version compatibility and release schedules.
+However, this alignment depends not only on vendors, but also on the organization’s own software development and system management practices.
+Application patching is often tied to development cycles, making synchronized updates across OS, application, and patching layers unrealistic.

+As a result:
+- Regulatory compliance suffers
+- Vulnerabilities remain unpatched
+- Exposure to security threats increases

+In such cases, **alternative models or architectural changes** should be implemented.
+Examples include:

+- Placing a firewall (WAF or IPS) in front of the unpatched system
+- Defining strict software firewall rules and access control
+- Moving the system into a DMZ to enforce network isolation
+- Closing all unused ports completely
+- Analyzing all possible threats against the service still exposed via open ports